rambo100/hello-world/README.md

 # hello-world
-My first repository
+My first repository.
-This is my first GitHub project.
+This is updated information regarding this project.